scicloj/scittle/README.md

 # Scittle

-(Note: This is a fork of the [Scittle](https://github.com/babashka/scittle) library.
-It adds some modules which are relevant to scientific application.)
+(Note: This is **a form** of the [Scittle](https://github.com/babashka/scittle) library.
+It adds some modules which are relevant to scientific application: MathBox.cljs, Emmy, tmdjs.)

 The [Small Clojure Interpreter](https://github.com/babashka/sci) exposed for usage in script tags.